Expert Panel for Cosmetic Ingredient Safety:

-The Food and Drug Administration (FDA) permits Resorcinol to be used in topical acne Over-The-Counter (OTC) drug products at concentrations of up to 2% when used in combination with sulfur at levels of 3-8%.
-Resorcinol is also permited as active an ingredient in OTC topical analgesics and anorectal drugs.
-The safety of 2-Methylresorcinol and Resorcinol has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The Food and Drug Administration (FDA) permits resorcinol to be used in topical acne Over-The-Counter (OTC) drug products at concentrations of up to 2% when used in combination with sulfur at levels of 3-8%.
+Resorcinol is also permitted as active an ingredient in OTC topical analgesics and anorectal drugs.
+The safety of 2-methylresorcinol and resorcinol has been assessed by the Expert Panel for Cosmetic Ingredient Safety.

-The CIR Expert Panel evaluated the scientific data and concluded that 2-Methylresorcinol and Resorcinol were safe as cosmetic ingredients.
-In 2006, the CIR Expert Panel considered available new data on 2-Methylresorcinol and Resorcinol and reaffirmed the above conclusion.
+The Expert Panel evaluated the scientific data and concluded that 2-methylresorcinol and resorcinol were safe as cosmetic ingredients.
+In 2006, the Expert Panel considered available new data on 2-methylresorcinol and resorcinol and reaffirmed the above conclusion.

-The CIR Expert Panel reviewed data that showed no effects following long term dermal exposure to Resorcinol and 2-Methylresorcinol.
-Data indicated that Resorcinol and 2-Methylresorcinol were mild skin irritants and rare sensitizers.
-However, at the concentrations used in cosmetics and personal care products, these ingredients were not irritating, sensitizating, or photosensitizing when tested on human volunteers.
+The Expert Panel reviewed data that showed no effects following long term dermal exposure to resorcinol and 2-methylresorcinol.
+Data indicated that resorcinol and 2-methylresorcinol were mild skin irritants and rare sensitizers.
+However, at the concentrations used in cosmetics and personal care products, these ingredients were not irritating, sensitizing, or photosensitizing when tested on human volunteers.
 Tests of these ingredients for mutagenicity and carcinogenicity were negative.

 FDA: Link to Code of Federal Regulations and Federal Register for Resorcinol